Achieving settled status

 If you have further queries about reapplying for UK settlement status, one of our immigration lawyers will be happy to help.

 At IAS, our team of immigration solicitors will assess your situation to find the right way for you to settle in the UK.
 We can help you gather relevant evidence to build your successful UK settlement visa supporting portfolio.
 We can also liaise with the Home Office regularly to check the status of your application.

-You dedicated solicitor will be happy to deal with all your queries and doubts and will help you settle in the UK without stress or delays.
+We have offices located across the UK, including in London, Manchester, or Birmingham.
+You can also use the office finder to find your closest branch.
+Your dedicated solicitor will be happy to deal with all your queries and doubts and will help you settle in the UK without stress or delays.

 Last modified on August 31st, 2022 at 6:40 pm